dannili/financial-rag/README.md

 # financial-rag
-RAG-powered Q&amp;A over SEC filings and financial reports.
+A FastAPI backend that lets you ask natural language questions across SEC filings and financial reports.
+It ingests documents, stores them as searchable embeddings in pgvector, and returns answers with the exact chunks of text the LLM used to generate them.